saraheldawody/alx-airbnb-database/database-adv-script/README.md

 This directory contains SQL query examples demonstrating:

-1. Different types of joins in our AirBnB‑style schema (INNER, LEFT, FULL OUTER) to combine related tables for reporting.
+1. Different types of joins in our AirBnB‑style schema (INNER, LEFT, FULL OUTER).
 2. Use of subqueries to perform aggregations and filters across tables.
 3. Use of correlated subqueries to find records based on per-row calculations.
+4. Use of aggregation with `GROUP BY` to summarize data.
+5. Use of window functions to rank or number rows within partitions.

 ---